An Integrated Photon-Pair Source with Monolithic Piezoelectric Frequency Tunability: Materials Methods

-Figure \ref{fig:TunRing} illustrates the tunable photon-pair source.
-The microresonators are based on $\text{Si}_{3}\text{N}_{4}$ (shown as the black layer in the inset of Figure \ref{fig:TunRing}) with a silica cladding (green), and are fabricated using the photonic Damascene process \cite{Pfeiffer:2016}.
-The cladding layer is made to be sufficiently thick to ensure that the optical field is negligible at the location of the AlN layer, so preserving the low optical propagation loss of the $\text{Si}_{3}\text{N}_{4}$ waveguide \cite{Pfeiffer:2016}.
-A layer of molybdenum (grey) is deposited on the top silica cladding to act as the ground electrode, the AlN piezoelectric actuator (dark blue) is the main piezoelectric material (thickness 1$\,\mu$m), with a final layer of molybdenum added to act as the top electrode.
-A detailed description of the chip design and fabrication process is given in \cite{Tian:2020}.
-The piezoelectric control is induced through the quasi-static stress-optic effect, causing strain in the amorphous $\text{Si}_{3}\text{N}_{4}$ waveguide leading to strain-induced changes in the refractive index of the $\text{Si}_{3}\text{N}_{4}$ \cite{Slot:2019}.
-This stress can be compressive or tensile, leading to either an increase or decrease in the local refractive index, and consequently an increase/decrease in the resonance frequency of the microresonator.\\ To demonstrate the frequency tuning capabilities of these devices, an initial characterisation was implemented using the scheme illustrated in Figure \ref{fig:Setup}.
-A CW laser at \SI{1555.7}{nm} passes through an electro-optic phase modulator (EOM) used to generate a Pound-Drever-Hall (PDH) error signal \cite{Drever:1983} for stabilisation of the laser frequency to the microresonator.
-The light then passes through a polarisation control stage to align the polarisation with the quasi-transverse electric (TE) mode of the microresonator, and filtering stages to ensure a pure pump spectrum reaches the chip.
+To demonstrate the frequency tuning capabilities of these devices, an initial characterisation was implemented using the scheme illustrated in Figure \ref{fig:Setup}.
+A CW laser at \SI{1555.7}{nm} passes through an electro-optic phase modulator (EOM) used to generate a Pound-Drever-Hall (PDH) error signal \cite{Drever:1983} for stabilization of the laser frequency to the microresonator.
+The light then passes through a polarization control stage to align the polarization with the quasi-transverse electric (TE) mode of the microresonator, and filtering stages to ensure a clean pump spectrum reaches the chip.
 Following this, the 1\% line from a 99:1 beam-splitter goes to a photodiode which is used to monitor the input power.
 The remaining 99\% is coupled directly into the bus waveguide on the chip through an ultra-high numerical aperture (UHNA) fibre pigtailed to the chip.
 When the laser is brought on resonance, the laser couples evanescently into the microresonator via the bus waveguide, generating signal and idler photons through spontaneous four wave mixing (SFWM) at each mode supported by the cavity.
-This leads to the generation of a photon frequency comb with a frequency spacing $\sim$\SI{200}{GHz}, matching the free spectral range (FSR) of the microresonator.
+This leads to the generation of a photon frequency comb with a frequency spacing $\sim$\SI{200}{GHz}, corresponding to the free spectral range (FSR) of the microresonator.
 The device itself is an overcoupled device with an average intrinsic linewidth $\sim$\SI{40}{MHz} and total linewidth $\sim$\SI{200}{MHz}.
-The chip temperature is stabilised at \SI{297.32}{K} to within $\pm$\SI{10}{mK}, using an active PID stabilisation system, which feeds back to a peltier on which the chip is mounted.
+The chip temperature is stabilized at \SI{297.32}{K} to within $\pm$\SI{10}{mK}, using an active PID stabilization system, which feeds back to a peltier on which the chip is mounted.
 The photons couple out of the ring back to the bus waveguide and out of the chip, again through a UHNA fibre pigtailed to the chip.
 The 1\% line of a second 99:1 beam-splitter goes to a second photodiode for power monitoring.
-Five dense wavelength division multiplexers (DWDMs) -- FSR = \SI{200}{GHz}, channel 27 -- suppress the residual pump light, with the resulting signal and idler photons passing through a tunable narrow-band filter (bandwidth of \SI{70}{pm}), being detected with in-house developed superconducting nanowire single photon detectors (SNSPDs) \cite{Perrenoud:2021}.
+Five dense wavelength division multiplexers (DWDMs) -- FSR~=~\SI{200}{GHz}, channel 27 -- suppress the residual pump light, with the resulting signal and idler photons passing through a tunable narrow-band filter (bandwidth of \SI{70}{pm}), being detected with in-house developed superconducting nanowire single photon detectors (SNSPDs) \cite{Caloz:2018,Autebert:2020}.
 By simultaneously changing the frequency of the tunable filter and each time acquiring photon counts, a spectrum of the photon frequency comb can be acquired.
 A measurement of this frequency comb is shown in Figure \ref{fig:appliedvoltages} (top).
-Note that as the aim of this work is to demonstrate the frequency-tuning capabilities of the photon-pair source, and not to optimise photon-pair production, so a larger number of DWDMs than necessary have been used as well as relatively high-loss tunable filters.
-Further quantities characterising the source are given in the Supplementary Material.\\
+Further quantities characterising the source are given in the Supplementary Material.